sebhildebrandt/koa-ip-geo/README.md

 > **Notice:**
 > CIDR notation (e.g. `x.x.x.x/18`) is not supported at the moment.

-If you only pass one single IP adress, you can pass a string instead of an array - like { whiteList: '192.168.0.*' }
+If you only pass one single IP adress, you can pass a string instead of an array - like { whiteListIP: '192.168.0.*' }

 ##### Country Codes